Kaltsoon/data-management-and-databases/exercises/introduction-exercises.md

 # Introduction Exercises

 > [!IMPORTANT]
 > Write your answers to a Word document named `introduction_exercises_YOURFAMILYNAME.docx` and submit the document to Moodle.
-Submissions can be found on Moodle's "Assignment submissions" page.
+Submissions can be found on Moodle's "Assignment Submissions" page.

 ## Task 1: Advantages of DBMSs